AxdeKlerk/Searchlight-Promotions-2/README.md

  ### 4. Typography
   Two fonts were used for the typography of the site:
-   1. The first being "Protest Revolution" chosen to represent a rock and metal genre.
+   1. The first being "Protest Revolution" chosen to represent a rock and metal genre in #11ED73.
    2. The second choice was "Geist Mono".
-This was chosen to create an over-all appeal of an old-school type face.
+This was chosen to create an over-all appeal of an old-school type face and both white and #11ED73 were used for content.

  ### 5. Carousel
  Showcases 3 images of artists with the titles that promote the purpose of the business, all separated by 3 posters of the upcoming festival: ROXOFF 25, with the confirmed artists.
 The 3 images all had the title: Searching for & Promoting - Unsigned Rock & Metal Bands 4 Norwich.
 All of which have padding in line with the colour theme.